lsd7nk/lsd7nk/README.md

 ### I'm unity developer

-I study at 21 school and at SSUWT on information systems and technologies.
+I study at SSUWT on information systems and technologies.

 <br />